Last Updated on April 25, 2026 by Bibhu Ranjan Mund, MPH

 2. Eat a Whole-Food Diet:

 It is a Balanced Food for preventative health.
-Processed foods, refined sugars and snacks are resulting in a compromised system, whereas whole foods help fuel the body with nutrients.
+Processed foods, refined sugars and snacks are resulting in a compromised system, whereas whole foods help to fuel the body with nutrients.

 - Focus on: Fresh Fruits and vegetables for antioxidants.
 Many types of grains like oats, quinoa, brown rice etc. Lean proteins (fish and legumes, nuts).
 Healthy fats (Olive oil, flaxseeds, walnuts).